 Founded in 1789, Georgetown is not only the oldest Jesuit, but also the oldest Catholic school in America.
 It has developed an impressive endowment in excess of $1.5 billion, with over 7,000 undergraduate and more than 10,000 graduate students.

 The professors represent a wide array of interests, which cover multiple world religions.
 More so than most other theology departments, Georgetown resembles a nonsectarian religious studies department, but still retains many Christians working within their Catholic framework.
 This makes the school an excellent place to study ecumenical theology, religious pluralism, and other questions of interfaith dialogue and their political impact.

-10. Seton Hall/Immaculate Conception Seminary, South Orange, NJ
+10. Seton Hall/Immaculate Conception Seminary (South Orange, NJ)

 Established in 1856, Seton Hall is a Catholic University based out of South Orange, New Jersey.
 The school serves over 10,000 students.
 Seton Hall runs the Immaculate Conception Seminary, which is more focused on training clergy than scholars.

 Thus, students who lack this preparation must first complete a pre-theology program.
 Students who are interested in theology but do not need a full-fledged graduate degree, can obtain a Certificate focusing on either evangelization or parish services.

-Top 10 Catholic Seminaries
+- The Top 10 Mainline Protestant Seminaries

 - The Best Online Humanities Degrees for Careers